 My Chinese name 向上 (Hsiang-Shang), which I publish under, means ‘upwards’ and is an unusual one; sadly, it’s impossible to approximate its pronunciation acceptably accurately in English.
 On the other hand, ‘Josh’ is a name I’ve used for years (since 1996, to be precise), so I am perfectly happy (in fact happier) to be called by the name in English.
 Even in a Chinese-speaking environment, using an English name can be helpful in avoiding the strictly hierarchical and somewhat distant way of addressing people in East Asia and thus breaking one of the mental barriers to equality.

-I listen to classical music (mainly from the Romantic period) and play the piano — I own a Yamaha AvantGrand N1X and strive to practise daily.
-For piano music, I feel closest to Chopin, and I’m getting to know Beethoven and Schubert.
-More broadly, I also admire Rachmaninoff and Tchaikovsky, and start to appreciate the works of Saint-Saëns, Debussy, Mahler, Sibelius, and Stravinsky.
+I listen to classical music (mainly from the Romantic period) and play the piano — I own a Yamaha AvantGrand N1X and practise regularly.
+For piano music, I feel closest to Chopin, and I’m getting more familiar with Schubert and Beethoven.
+More broadly, I also appreciate the works of Debussy, Mahler, Rachmaninoff, Saint-Saëns, Sibelius, Stravinsky, and Tchaikovsky.

 I enjoy Taiwanese tea.
 I name my office ‘Constructive Tea Bar’, where I try and make it a rule that all meetings —from research discussions to casual chats— happen with tea.
 Ask for tea if you visit me!